eReefs overview

 The Great Barrier Reef (the Reef) is the largest coral reef system on earth, covering an area of about 350,000 km\(^2\) off the coast of Queensland, Australia.
 It is an ecosystem of immense complexity, with a myriad of physical, chemical and biological processes interacting through time to shape the reef which we see today and into the future.

-Tracking the health of the Reef has become increasingly important as the cumulative impacts of a range of stressors intensify under a changing climate and jeopardize the future of the Reef as we know it.
+Tracking the health of the Reef has become increasingly important as the cumulative impacts of a range of stressors intensify under a changing climate and jeopardise the future of the Reef as we know it.
 While the Reef’s great economic, cultural and social value does fuel a considerable amount of research and investment, its shear size means that observations of its condition are relatively few and far between. eReefs aims to solve this problem by using computer modelling to simulate some of the key processes shaping the Reef — from the catchments, to the rivers and estuaries, to the reef lagoon, reef matrix and open ocean — to better understand the ecosystem as a whole and monitor its health in (near) real-time.

 Put simply, eReefs is an information platform which takes data from a wide range of sources and passes it through a series of computer models to get predictions across a number of key attributes of the Great Barrier Reef, such as water temperature, water chemistry, and nutrient and sediment loads.
 These predictions are routinely generated across the entire extent of the Great Barrier Reef, in near-real-time.
 The end result is a collection of datasets which are, essentially, snapshots of the Reef’s condition through time.
 These datasets are the core output of eReefs, with a number of other data products, visualisations, and services built upon them.